la-urre/code-smells/assignment/README.md

 # Fix the smelly code

 Form groups of about 3 people and review Pub.java in nerdschool.bar.
 Which code smells can you find?
 Refactor to remove smell(s).
-There is a small test suite (nerdschool.bar.PubPricesTest.java) that will help you along the way.
+There is a small test suite (nerdschool.bar.PubTest.java) that will help you along the way.
 Introduce more tests if you need them.